zachmccabe/zachmccabe.github.io/tools.md

 ---

-Updated: {% include print_update.html %} • List of some favorite tools I'm using right now for work (and life).
+Updated: {% include print_update.html %} • List of some favorite things I'm using right now for work (and life).